Manual Reference Pages - tedd (n)

 -dead-states

-Once the state space is built, compute the dead states (states without successors) and prints them.
+Once the state space is built, compute the dead states (states without successors) and prints them if option -v passed.

 -dead-transitions

-Once the state space is built, compute the dead transitions (those never fired) and prints them.
+Once the state space is built, compute the dead transitions (those never fired) and prints them if option -v passed.

 Input options:

--inh Forget inhibitor arcs in the input net.
+-inh Forget inhibitor and read arcs in the input net.

 -pr Forget priority constraints in the input net.